 Module 08: Mixture of Experts

-Syllabus on Mixture of Experts — why dense models hit scaling limits, the MoE routing idea, load balancing to avoid expert collapse, training and inference trade-offs, and when MoE beats dense.
+Mixture of Experts — why dense models hit scaling limits, MoE routing, load balancing against expert collapse, and when MoE beats dense.

 Topics You Will Master